The Jackson 5: 1964–1969: Early years

 The five Jackson brothers' interest in music was bolstered by their father Joe Jackson.
-In 1964, Joe found Tito playing with his guitar after a string broke, and he was impressed enough to buy him his own guitar.
-Tito, Jermaine, and Jackie later formed their own group, with Michael (age 5) playing congas and childhood friends Reynaud Jones and Milford Hite playing keyboards and drums in 1965.
+In 1964, Joe found his son Tito playing with his guitar after a string broke, and he was impressed enough to buy him his own guitar.
+Soon after, Joe Jackson formed a band of his sons Tito, Jermaine and Jackie called the Jackson Brothers in 1964 and became their manager.
+After several years of doing local talent shows, Joseph enlarged the band to include Marlon and Michael, two of his younger sons.
+Michael (age 5) first played congas and childhood friends Reynaud Jones and Milford Hite played keyboards and drums in 1965.
 Marlon joined on tambourine in August 1965, when Evelyn LaHaie suggested that the group name themselves the Jackson Five.

 In 1966, the group won their first talent show at Theodore Roosevelt High School in Gary.
 Jermaine performed the Temptations' "My Girl", and Michael performed Robert Parker's "Barefootin'".
 Johnny Jackson and Ronnie Rancifer eventually replaced Hite and Jones.
-During their early performing years, the Jackson 5 would perform at other talent showcases at several other Gary schools and halls and theaters in Gary and the Chicago area.
+During their early performing years, the Jackson 5 would perform at other talent showcases at several other schools, halls, and theaters in Gary and the Chicago area.
 In August 1967, the boys were eventually booked into venues such as Chicago's Regal Theater and Harlem's Apollo Theater, winning the talent competitions on both shows that year, winning the Apollo competition on August 13.
-Afterwards, it's claimed Gladys Knight, who Jermaine Jackson stated during his Rock and Roll Hall of Fame induction speech was the first person to reach out to them, sent a tape of the boys' demo to Motown Records, hoping to get them to sign, but their tape was rejected and sent back.
+According to Jermaine Jackson, Gladys Knight was the first established artist to support the group, sending a demo tape to Motown.
+However, the label rejected it and returned the tape.
 In July 1967, the group recorded an early version of a song that would later be their first single, "Big Boy", for One-derful Records, however, the group was also rejected by that label.

 In November 1967, Joe Jackson signed the group into Steeltown Records, a label founded and owned by record producer Gordon Keith.
 With Keith at the helm, they recorded "Big Boy" again that same month.
 The song would later be released as a single in January 1968.
 By March, Keith had managed to sign the Jackson 5 into a distribution deal with Atlantic Records, where "Big Boy" and another single, "We Don't Have to Be Over 21 (To Fall in Love)", were distributed.
 "Big Boy" eventually moved 10,000 copies.
 By March, Keith booked the boys to perform for their first paying gig at the Apollo Theater where they opened for Etta James.
-That month, Keith had "Big Boy" distributed through Atlantic Records and was working on a record contract for the boys on that label when he learned that Joe Jackson had tried to get in touch with Motown through his attorney Richard Arons.
+That month, Keith had "Big Boy" distributed through Atlantic and was working on a record contract for the boys on that label when he learned that Joe Jackson had tried to get in touch with Motown through his attorney Richard Arons.